 Natural beauty is never far away, with bike trails, birding trails, rose gardens, and preserved green spaces reflecting Wilson's agricultural heritage.
 The city's reservoirs not only provide drinking water but also serve as popular destinations for boating, fishing, and kayaking.

-Youth sports thrive through local schools as well as community organizations like the Wilson Youth Soccer Association (WYSA) and the Wilson County Youth Athletic Association (WCYAA).
+Youth sports thrive through local schools as well as community organizations, such as the Wilson Youth Soccer Association (WYSA) and the Wilson County Youth Athletic Association (WCYAA).
 The City of Wilson's Parks & Recreation Department further offers programs and leagues for residents of all ages.

 The J. Burt Gillette Athletic Complex, opened in 2005 and expanded in 2009, spans 113 acres and includes regulation-size soccer fields, baseball and softball fields, and walking trails.
 Its Musco lighting meets NCAA specifications, making it one of North Carolina's premier tournament venues.
 The Complex also has a spacious field house with full bathrooms and a concession area.